 Welcome to Smith Memorial Presbyterian Church!
 If this is your first time at Smith Memorial Presbyterian Church (SMPC), we want to give you a warm welcome.
 We hope that this can be a community where you experience the love of God.
 Sometimes when people visit a new church, it can feel a little overwhelming.
-In order to help you feel more comfortable about what to expect, here are a few frequently asked questions.
+In order to help you feel more comfortable about what to expect, here answers to are a few frequently asked questions.

 What is the worship service like?

 We worship every Sunday at 10:00 am.
 The service usually ends around 11:00 to 11:15 am.
 When you arrive our greeters and ushers will welcome you, give you a worship bulletin and answer any questions you may have.
 Our worship service incorporates many traditional elements with a blend of contemporary songs and classic hymns.
 Piano, organ, choir, soloists, praise team, hand bells, flute, guitar, and children all contribute to our worship experience, though usually not all at once.
 Words of scripture and song, and sometimes images and videos, are displayed on large screens.
 The sermon is Christ-centered and connects the Bible with modern life.
 Communion is observed on the first Sunday of the month.
 (Communion is open to everyone who loves Jesus – no matter their age or background.
 The bread is gluten-free and it is served with grape juice.)